prometheus-protocol/prometheus-protocol/packages/apps/verifier-bot/deployment/NODE_PROVIDER_SETUP.md

 ## ✅ Prerequisites

 - Docker and Docker Compose installed
-- 10 verifier API keys (contact Prometheus Protocol team)
+- Verifier API keys (created in the App Store on Prometheus Protocol)
-- Optional: GitHub token (for private repos, not required for public repos)
+- Optional: GitHub token to increase rate limits (if running multiple bots or high volume)

 ## 🚀 Quick Start (5 minutes)